SW-CD/MediaHub_OSS/AI/Concept/05_Configuration.md

 ## 🔧 Configuration and CLI

-The application uses the **Cobra** framework for CLI commands.
-Configuration is layered, with specific precedence rules to ensure flexibility across different deployment environments (Docker, Systemd, Local).
+The application uses the **Cobra** framework for command-line operations.
+Configuration is handled via a strict hierarchy to ensure flexibility across different deployment environments (Docker, Systemd, Local).

 ### 1. Configuration Precedence